 Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

-The first traders are having a blast on the testnet!
+The first Betfair Traders are having a blast on the testnet!

 - Digitex Has Been Two Years in the Making - November 27, 2019

 - Digitex Futures Is Ready to Revolutionize Futures Betfair Trading - November 26, 2019